Ancient-Wisdom.Co.Uk

 (Map of Evora Complex)

-Home to the oldest stone circle in western Europe, one of the most spectacular passage mounds, and numerous other sites dating back to the Mesolithic, this region of Portugal is now being called the 'Mesopotamia of Iberia'.
+Home to the oldest stone circles in western Europe, one of the most spectacular passage mounds, and numerous other sites dating back to the Mesolithic, this region of Portugal is now being called the 'Mesopotamia of Iberia'.
 The Almendres stone circle shows different stages of development through the 4th to 5th millennium BC.
-The latitude has an astronomical significance as there are only two latitudes in which the Moon's maximum declination is the same as the latitude (meaning that at its maximum elongation it goes through the zenith - directly overhead).
-These two latitudes are 38˚ 33' N (Almendres), and 51° 10' N (Stonehenge).

 (More about the Evora complex)